 Acne and scars can be embarrassing and negatively affect your self-esteem.
-Whether you have a scar you’d like to get rid of, or you’re battling whiteheads during puberty or hormonal cystic acne as an adult, the providers of Park Plaza Dermatology, led by dermatologist Pinkas Lebovits, MD, PC, in New York City’s Midtown Manhattan, have the right treatment for your skin.
-For an acne/scar consultation, call Park Plaza Dermatology or book an appointment online.
+Whether you have a scar you’d like to get rid of, or you’re battling whiteheads during puberty or hormonal cystic acne as an adult, Pinkas Lebovits, MD, PC, and the team of NYC dermatologists at Park Plaza Dermatology, in New York City’s Midtown Manhattan, have the right treatment for your skin.
+To request an acne/scar consultation, simply call Park Plaza Dermatology or book an appointment online today.

 Acne is an inflammatory skin condition that occurs when your skin’s oil glands and hair follicles become clogged with clumps of sebum (oil), hair, and dead skin cells, leading to pimples.
 Although anyone can get acne, it’s most common in teenagers and young adults.

 All types of acne start out as comedones, or clogged hair follicles (pores).
 As they develop underneath your skin, however, they can branch off into several different types of acne, such as: